Shannon Airport: Car hire

 Car hire is available in the arrivals hall of the terminal building, with five car rental firms operating at the airport.
-Private-hire coaches and buses are available from many operators such as Eirebus; these need to be pre-booked and can transport passengers to any destination throughout Ireland.
+Private-hire coaches and buses such as Eirebus are available from many operators; these need to be pre-booked and can transport passengers to any destination in Ireland.

 Car parking

 Shannon Airport offers both short-term and long-term parking within the airport with over 5,000 spaces available.
 All car parks operate 24 hours and are regularly patrolled by Airport Police.

 Rail link

-For many years a rail link to the airport (as a spur from the nearby Limerick–Ennis line) has been proposed, but nothing has materialised.
-The nearest major stations (Ennis railway station and Limerick railway station) require bus or taxi to connect with.
+For many years, a rail link to the airport (as a spur from the nearby Limerick–Ennis line) has been proposed, but nothing has materialised.
+Connecting with the nearest major stations (Ennis railway station and Limerick railway station) requires bus or taxi.
 Sixmilebridge is the nearest station to the airport.

 Accidents and incidents

-Due to the location of Shannon, it receives a large number of emergency stopovers.
+Due to the location of Shannon, the airport receives a large number of emergency stopovers.